-Laguna Honda provides safety net healthcare services to approximately 700 of our city’s most vulnerable patients.
+Laguna Honda provides safety net healthcare services to our city’s most vulnerable residents.

-The federal Centers for Medicare and Medicaid Services (CMS) terminated its Medicare and Medicaid payments to Laguna Honda, which pays for care for the majority of patients.
+In April 2022, the federal Centers for Medicare & Medicaid Services (CMS) terminated its Medicare and Medicaid payments to Laguna Honda.
+CMS funds the majority of resident care at Laguna Honda.

-Laguna Honda has an aggressive initiative in place to ensure the hospital continues to receive the vital CMS funding for patient care and is recertified in the programs.
+Laguna Honda has an aggressive initiative in place to ensure the hospital continues to receive the vital CMS funding for resident care and is recertified in Medicare and Medicaid.

 Closure and Patient Transfer and Relocation Plan